39 Melakhot: Cooking/baking

 Definition for solids: Desirably changing the properties of something via heat.

 Definition for liquids: Bringing a liquid's temperature to the heat threshold.
-This threshold is known as yad soledet (lit.
+This threshold is known as yad soledet bo (lit.
 "A hand reflexively recoils [due to such heat]").
 According to Igrot Moshe (Rabbi Moshe Feinstein) this temperature is 110 F.

 (Note, however, that cooking/baking is permitted on Jewish holidays.
 It is an exception to the rule that activities prohibited on the Sabbath are likewise prohibited on holidays.)

-Any method of heating food to prepare for eating is included in this prohibition.
-This is different from "preparing".
-For example, a salad can be made because the form of the vegetables does not change, only the size.
-However, the vegetables may not be cooked to soften them for eating.
+Any method of cooking food to prepare it for eating is included in this prohibition.
+For example, vegetables may not be cooked to soften them for eating.
 Baking was performed in the Mishkan as showbreads were continually required.
-However, they were not required for the structure.
-Some opine baking is listed regarding the preparation of the dyes used for the tapestries.
+Some opine immersion cooking is listed regarding the preparation of the dyes used for the tapestries.

-This law is by no means restricted to foods.
+This law is not restricted to foods.
 Firing a brick in a kiln or tempering a piece of metal in a furnace would also be included in desirably changing the properties of an item via heat.
 However, destroying an item, for no constructive purpose, via heat would not be scripturally prohibited.
+So, overcooking an item until it's burnt beyond edibility doesn't fall under this prohibition.